loyada/dollarx/docs/recipes.rst

      * \ :java:ref:`DebugUtil.getPageAsW3CDoc`\  - returns a W3C Document object representation of the page in the browser
      * \ :java:ref:`PathParsers.findAllByPath`\  - returns a list of nodes of all the matches to the path in the document.
+       BTW - This function is used widely in the unit tests of DollarX to test Paths.

 I want to find or interact with an element based on the text content, while ignoring case